-Task 3 (3 points) Write a file pixel-test.c0 that checks for both contract failures and contract exploits in an implementation of the pixels interface.
-(See Appendix A or the file puzzle-test.c0 distributed with the previous programming homework for an example of how to do this for the common_prefix function.)
+Task 3 (7 points) Complete the file pixel-test.c0 that checks for both contract failures and contract exploits in an implementation of the pixels interface.
+(See Appendix A, or the file puzzle-test.c0 distributed with the previous programming homework for an example of how to do this for function f.)
 At minimum, the test should catch the bugs you made intentionally: